ye-kyaw-thu/error-overflow/chatting-about-MT-with-ChatGPT3.5.md

-# Log of Chatting About Machine Translation with ChatGPT (mainly version 3.5)
+# Log of Chatting About Machine Translation with ChatGPT (mainly version 3.5, some are with version 4)

 ## Question: 1